 He has devoted 4 acres of the farm to a u-pick system, which he says saves 40% of the expenses for the orchard.
-The farm also serves as a classroom, offering permaculture courses for farmers.
+Also, the farm serves as a classroom, offering permaculture courses for farmers.

 Located in Scottland, this human settlement is said to be entirely sustainable.
 It started in the 1980s and has grown into a full-scale community that aims to reduce its environmental footprint.

-The village uses community-supported agriculture to provide organic produce to its citizens, features a “wind park” to harvest energy, and has a waste-water treatment system that uses all manner of living organisms from bacteria to trees to fish to purify the community’s sewage waste.
+The village uses community-supported agriculture to provide organic produce to its citizens.
+Additionally, it features a “wind park” to harvest energy and has a waste-water treatment system that uses all living organisms, from bacteria to trees to fish, to purify the community’s sewage waste.

 The Permaculture Institute of El Salvador (IPES)

-The institute began in 2002 as a way to support the sharing of knowledge of this kind of farming.
+The institute began in 2002 to support the sharing of knowledge of this kind of farming.
 In 2008, the Suchitoto farm was started with volunteers and students working the land using permaculture techniques.